lino-framework/lino/docs/about/index.rst

 Since August 2004 he's mostly working in Python.
 In March 2009 he discovered :term:`Django` whose database model and application server concepts seem ideal for Lino.
-In August 2009 he started to use the ExtJS Javascript framework.
+In August 2009 he started to use the :term:`ExtJS` Javascript framework.
 Since January 2011 a first Lino application is being used on a real (non-public) site.